raynoldtan/ThirdParty-v2212-DLB/BUILD.md

 `makeCCMIO`
 - Only required for conversion to/from STARCD/STARCCM+ files.

-`makeTecio`
-- Only required for conversion of results to Tecplot format.

 `makeMesa`, `makeVTK`
 - Additional support for building offscreen rendering components.
   Useful if you want to render on computer servers without graphics cards.